Bahrain Thirteen: Domestic

-Many Sunnis (who compromise a substantial minority) support the government and see the Thirteen as dangerous revolutionaries that would destabilize the country should they succeed in toppling the monarchy.
+Many Sunnis (who comprise a substantial minority) support the government and see the Thirteen as dangerous revolutionaries that would destabilize the country should they succeed in toppling the monarchy.
 Government hardliners and Sunni political groups often call for harsh and no compromise approach, including calling for no pardons and death sentences.
 To their many supporters (in Bahrain and abroad) however, the Thirteen are heroes and prisoners of conscience jailed unfairly for nothing more than calling for democracy.
 Their faces appear daily in banners during protests.

 The prominent human rights activist al-Khawaja family did not welcome the retrial.
 Maryam al-Khawaja considered it "sad news not good news", describing the court as a tool used by the regime against its people.
 She said she was not shocked by the civil court sentence, as there were "no international consequences and accountability for the Bahrain regime".
 Al-Khawaja's wife found the decision ridiculous and said that the government was "playing for time".
 Bahrain Centre for Human Rights maintained that the sentences were based on confessions extracted under torture and the testimony of the alleged torturers.
 Its head, Nabeel Rajab, criticized the military trial sentence as unfair and falling short of international standards.

 Bahrain Youth Society for Human Rights expressed its concern at what it called "violations" against the Bahrain Thirteen.
 The Al Wefaq political party said that the sentences were hindering efforts at dialogue and damaging the country's international reputation.
 It rejected the appeal sentence and said they were contradictory to solving the crisis.
 The Bahraini Press Association described the verdict as "unfair and outrageous" and "marred by abuses and violations of all legal and human rights standards".
 Human rights lawyer Mohamed al-Tajer said the appeal verdict was "shocking" and that "[t]he judge dismissed the appeal".
 In an op-ed in Al Wasat, Kassim Hussain argued that the most remembered words about the case of Bahrain Thirteen would be Ibrahim Sharif's words: "These [political] trials are trials of ideas".